-The Alumni Lecture (formerly the Convocation Lecture) is presented by the Alumni Advisory Committee and showcases the expertise of a recently appointed professor to the University of Newcastle.
+The Alumni Lecture (formerly the Convocation Lecture) is presented by the Alumni Advisory Committee and showcases the expertise of the most senior recent academic appointment to the University of Newcastle.

 2013 Alumni Lecture